pflanze/functional-perl/docs/howto.md

 attention on behalf of the programmer to get working reliably.
-The good news is that, once you understand the shortcomings and workarounds, it's possible, and after some practising it might become part of the set of workarounds that become second nature.
+The good news is that, once you understand the shortcomings and workarounds, it's possible, and after some practising it might become second nature.
 Still perhaps it will be possible to change the perl interpreter or write lowlevel modules to make some of the workarounds unnecessary.

 Note that most programming language implementations which were not designed for functional programming have some of the same problems;